joinpursuit/Pursuit-Core-Web/full_stack_express/pern-one-to-many-2/README.md

 Now we can go to: http://localhost:3333/bookmarks/2/reviews

 We've made progress!
-However, instead of seeing the reviews for the bookmark with the `id` of 2 we see all the bookmarks
+However, instead of seeing the reviews for the bookmark with the `id` of 2 we see all the reviews

 **controllers/reviewsController.js**